 While the way in which the themes manifest themselves in individual roles may differ, there is overall agreement on where change is needed:

-- Become agile – leaders describe the need for speed, flexibility and agility in how they operate within their functions, and how the enterprise changes the way it does work, innovates and goes to market.
+- Become agile – There is a call for speed, flexibility, and agility both in how leaders build strategies and operate within their functions, and how the whole enterprise works, innovates, and goes to market.

-- Deliver on customer-centric business models – regardless of industry, the pressures of commoditization, consolidation and cost cutting are requiring even the laggards to find a path to digital transformation and the creation of a new digital business model.
-Leaders see that at the core of the new business model is the customer experience and the need to reinvent the model to deliver on the customer experience.
+- Deliver on customer-centric business models – The pressures of commoditization, consolidation, and cost cutting are requiring even the laggards to find a path to digital transformation and new business models.
+The customer experience is core, and business models should be reinvented to deliver on the customer experience.

-- Collaborative ecosystem(s) – leaders are clear that responding to the challenge of digital transformation fundamentally requires more collaboration and different types of collaboration than they sought in the past; both internally across the enterprise and externally building new and varied partnerships.
+- Develop collaborative ecosystems – Responding to digital transformation challenges requires more and potentially different types of collaboration than in the past, both internally and externally.

-There is no finish line.
-Our conversations also suggest that there is in fact no end point, and that the era of digital disruption is going to be one of constant, iterative evolution.
+Our conversations also suggest that there is no finish line in sight.
+Instead, the era of digital disruption will be one of constant, iterative evolution.

-We will continue to explore these themes in more depth over the coming months, to understand more about how the customer experience is driving these changes and what CXOs are doing differently to lead in the new digital era.
+Farland Group will continue to explore these themes in our interviews and Customer Advisory Board meetings to understand more about what CXOs are doing to respond and lead in the current and evolving era of digital disruption.